seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab04-Configure-and-deploy-a-relational-data-storage-solution/LabExercise-1.md

 # Instructions

-## Exercise 1: Configure and deploy a relational data storage solution
+## Exercise 1: Deploy an Azure SQL database

-In this exercise, you are going to deploy an Azure SQl database.
+In this exercise, you are going to deploy an Azure SQL database.

 In this exercise, you will: